Multithreaded Cannon Fault Proof Virtual Machine

 Only a single memory reservation can be active at a given time - a new reservation will clear any previous reservation.

-When the VM writes any data to memory, these ll-related fields are checked and the memory reservation is cleared if a memory write touches a reserved llAddress.
+When the VM writes any data to memory, these ll-related fields are checked and any existing memory reservation is cleared if a memory write touches the naturally-aligned Word that contains llAddress.

 When an sc instruction is executed, the operation will only succeed if: